 I somehow see to Force, Adapt or Exit a situation as a refined rationalisation of the Fight, Freeze and Flight responses of our reptile brain.
 Here evolution has done its part and helped us to continuously chose between these 3 responses without much energy intake.

 In my understanding could be the reason why is so hard and energy/attention consuming to be aware of how am I reacting at any given situation.
 This fact of passing the 3 choices through consciousness is been if not THE main learning of my adulthood, one of the top three with remembering to water plants and give first.
-More than tiring, has demanded me as a young, white, heterosexual, western man to completely reshape what a subtile but well stablished torrents of social order, also called the patriarchy, taught me on how to deal with my ego.
+More than tiring, has demanded me as a young, white, heterosexual, western man to completely reshape what a subtile but well stablished torrents of social order, also called the hetero-patriarchy, taught me on how to deal with myself (ego) and others.

-Beyond what I experienced as the first reaction, denying the ego by exclusively relating it to the Forcing attitude.
-With time one realises it’s not always the case, and led me to redefine it, as of today at least, as just a maleable voice or will emerging at every moment which it can take shape of Force, Adapt or Exit.
-It also, indeed, led me to enjoy and learn the nuances of being in the Adapting attitude much more often, its beauties and its perils, to experiment when was the right moment to Exit, and finally, and here we come back to Adams book again, when to take the always possible middle way, in this case, to Collaborate.
+At first I started by denying the ego and exclusively relating it to the Forcing attitude.
+With time one realises it’s not always the case, and led me to redefine the Forcing attitude, as of today at least, as just a maleable voice or will emerging at every moment which it can take shape of Force, Adapt or Exit.
+It also, indeed, led me to enjoy and learn the nuances of being in the Adapting attitude much more often, its beauties and its perils, to experiment when was the right moment to Exit, and finally, and here we come back to Adam’s book again, when to take the always possible middle way, in this case, to Collaborate.

-In sum, I (and maybe society at large?) seem to be ill equipped to understand conflict deeply, to integrate it as an existing reality of the human nature, and feel is utterly important now that a Forcing attitude is becoming more and more present.
-It would be great if all we had to do was to be able to create an attitude or way of being in the world that is dancing with forcing and adapting willing to just accept results without a moral judgement but as just a stepping stone for our next dance, but until we are in situations where everybody involved is ready for this, we shall also deeply learn to dwell and transform conflict into collaboration.
+In sum, I (and maybe society at large?) seem to be ill equipped to understand and deal with conflict deeply, to integrate it as an existing reality of the human nature, and feel is utterly important now that a Forcing attitude is becoming more and more present.
+It would be great if all we had to do was to be able to create an attitude or way of being in the world that is integrative and dances with forcing and adapting looking for situations we all can live with just as stepping stones for our next dance, but until we are in situations where everybody involved is ready for this, we shall also deeply learn to dwell and transform conflict into collaboration.